eSignature Legality Guide

 E-Signature Legality Summary

-• Decree 2009-834 of July 7, 2009 related to the creation of a service with national competence called the “National Agency for the Security of Information Systems”; and
+Decree 2009-834 of July 7, 2009, related to the creation of a service with national competence called the “National Agency for the Security of Information Systems”

 Types of Permitted Electronic Signature

-Under French law, the use and definitions of electronic signatures are governed by a combination of French law and eIDAS.
+Under French law, the use and definitions of electronic signatures are governed by a combination of French law and the eIDAS Regulation.

 Article 1367 of the French Civil Code defines both signature and electronic signature as follows:

-• When electronic, a signature consists of the use of a reliable identification process guaranteeing its link to the act to which it is attached.
-This process is deemed reliable, until proven the opposite, provided that the electronic signature is created, the identity of the signatory ensured and integrity of the act guaranteed, within conditions set forth by Decree.
+When electronic, a signature consists of the use of a reliable identification process ensuring its link to the act to which it is attached.
+This process is deemed reliable, until proven the opposite, provided that the electronic signature is created, the identity of the signatory and integrity of the act ensured, within conditions set forth by decree.
+In France such presumption is only granted to the qualified electronic signature as detailed below.

-eIDAS makes a distinction between three types of electronic signatures: a simple “electronic signature,” an “advanced electronic signature” (AES), and a “qualified electronic signature” (QES).
+The eIDAS Regulation makes a distinction between three types of electronic signatures: a simple “electronic signature,” an “advanced electronic signature” (AES), and a “qualified electronic signature” (QES).

 A simple “electronic signature” means data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign (Article 3.10 eIDAS).

-An “advanced electronic signature” is an electronic signature that meets some additional requirements so that a higher level of trustworthiness can be met.
+An “advanced electronic signature” is an electronic signature that meets some additional requirements so that a higher level of trustworthiness can be met (Article 3.11 and 26 eIDAS).

 A “qualified electronic signature” or “digital” signature means an advanced electronic signature that is created by a qualified electronic signature creation device, and which is based on a qualified digital certificate for electronic signatures (Article 3.12 eIDAS).
 This certificate must be issued by a trust service provider that is on a trusted list of qualified trust service providers of an EU member state and the qualified electronic signature creation device must be certified by an EU member state.
 A “qualified electronic signature” is the only electronic signature level to have special legal status in EU member states, being legally recognized as the equivalent of a written signature (Article 25.2 eIDAS).